Can I Buy Property in France After Brexit?

 Visas and Residencies

-While it’s still unclear exactly how UK residents will be treated after Brexit, non-EU citizens have to get a long-stay visa from their home country before moving to France.
-The visa must be validated as a residency permit within three months of arriving in France.
+While it’s still unclear exactly how UK residents will be treated after Brexit, non-EU citizens must obtain a long-stay visa from their home country before moving to France.
+Non-residents who wish to stay in France for an extended period must apply for the appropriate visa and have it validated as a residency permit within three months of arriving in France.

 In terms of the right to residence, you will not need a visa if you stay in France for less than half a year, which means being there for 90 out of every 180 days.
 That means you can stay in France for approximately three months at a time before returning home for approximately three months, and you won’t need a visa to do that.
 This is good news for anyone buying a holiday home in France, whether that’s before or after the transition.